 Only people suffering from Chronic kidney disease knows the catastrophe it can cause in somebody’s life.
-It can also lead to several other complications, like anaemia.
+It can also lead to several other complications, like anemia.

 What Causes Chronic Kidney Disease or Chronic Renal Failure?

 The systolic is the upper reading and the diastolic is the lower reading.
-Now for many years it has been believed that high blood pressure occurred in people who had systolic:diastolic reading as 140:90 or above.
-But recent studies have shown that even people with reading of 120:80 can have having high blood pressure (pre-hypertension).
-It is safe to have your numbers under check everyday at home and take necessary measures to fight hypertension.
+Now for many years, it has been believed that high blood pressure occurred in people who had systolic: diastolic reading as 140:90 or above.
+But recent studies have shown that even people with a reading of 120:80 can have to have high blood pressure (pre-hypertension).
+It is safe to have your numbers under check every day at home and take the necessary measures to fight hypertension.

 The damage of the tiny blood vessels of the kidney filters caused by the blood sugar leads to chronic kidney disease.

-Type 1 diabetes can be diagnosed easily because of the symptoms it shows like excessive weight loss,extreme frequency of urination.
+Type 1 diabetes can be diagnosed easily because of the symptoms it shows like excessive weight loss, the extreme frequency of urination.
 Whereas type 2 remains unnoticed for a long time span.

 It is always wise to keep track of the blood sugar to stop this hideous disease from progressing.